-Parachute took part in National Poison Prevention Week, from March 21 to 27 in 2021, to raise awareness about preventing unintentional poisoning.
+Parachute will take part in National Poison Prevention Week, from March 20 to 26 in 2022, to raise awareness about preventing unintentional poisoning.

 Each year, 4,000 Canadians lose their lives due to poisoning and annual unintentional poisoning deaths have now surpassed transport-related deaths in Canada.
 With many potential poisons, such as household cleaners, medications and cannabis products in Canadian homes, it is important to know how to safely store them.